ignlg/pingkeeper/README.md

         --hosts <hosts>
             Hosts to ping, order is ignored [default: 8.8.8.8 8.8.6.6 1.1.1.1 1.0.0.1]

+    -m, --max-errors <max-errors>
+            Maximum number of command errors in a row, 0 for infinite [default: 0]

         --ping-every <n>
             Check ping again after this amount of seconds from the latest success [default: 5]